 Use behavioral analytics tools

 If you have received negative feedback from your audience, you can run additional analysis to find out more.
 Use behavioral analytics tools to get an even more accurate picture of what is causing frustration in your users.
-You can use session replays which mainly concentrate on individual users or you can use heatmaps which will give you an at-a-glance overview of your audience.
+You can use session recordings which mainly concentrate on individual users or you can use heatmaps which will give you an at-a-glance overview of your audience.

 Determine the root cause